Zaubrik/shadow/README.md

 #### dom: Dom

-In the dom object are the child elements stored which match the selectors you marked with the `@` sign in the html string.
+The child elements, which match the id and class selectors marked with the `@` sign, are stored in the `dom` object.

 #### static styles: HTMLTemplateElement[]